verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Another reason why a self-respecting man should ever wear torn jeans.
 - [ ] I'm a once-in-a-generation writer.
 The writer to end all writers, you know?
 - [ ] Can't disrespect kings and queens like that.
 Thinking of them ever since
+- [ ] Always wanted to be photographed as such